NCAI announces Artificial Intelligence Challenge for students, researchers

-islamabad - National Center for Artificial Intelligence (NCai) has invited young and bright minds to present the most innovative projects to participate in Artificial Intelligence (AI) competition “ai TechVerse 2023.” al Techverse 2023 is an augmentation of NCai’s flagship events: the 3rd iEEE international Conference on Artificial Intelligence (iCai 2023), al idEas Challenge, al Expo (lab- 2market) and al Voyage.
-According to an official of NCai, this auspicious event titled “al Techverse 2023” is going to be held from February 21-23 at the National University of science and Technology (NUsT).
+ISLAMABAD - National Center for Artificial Intelligence (NCAI) has invited young and bright minds to present the most innovative projects to participate in Artificial Intelligence (AI) competition “AI TechVerse 2023.”
+Al Techverse 2023 is an augmentation of NCAI’s flagship events: the 3rd IEEE International Conference on Artificial Intelligence (ICAI 2023), Al IDEAS Challenge, Al Expo (Lab2Market) and Al Voyage.
+According to an official of NCAI, this auspicious event titled “Al Techverse 2023” is going to be held from February 21-23 at the National University of Science and Technology (NUST).
 The competition will provide an opportunity for young minds to connect, network and bring their best ideas to the table.
-The winners will be awarded cash prizes after going through a rigorous screening process by ai experts from the ai academia and industry.
-The technical areas for submission of concept notes included Artificial Intelligence applications, autonomous systems, assistive Robotics, intelligent systems, Convolution Neural Networks, Cyber security and ai, data Fusion, data mining and information Retrieval and decision support system.

 Share: